tendaitt/realTimeDeparture/README.md

 * `direction`: the direction of the bus.
 * `waitTime`: the time, in minutes, until the next bus arrives.

+**PS** If the direction and waitTime are empty, there are no available predictions for departure at that time.

 #### Sample `<stopTag>`

 |      |      |      |